-In recognition of this inspiration I want to share with you these sites and a few tentative ones – if you are considering a trip to Romania hopefully you will try to visit as many of these as possible and appreciate how Romania indeed has a rich and under recognised historical legacy which extended far beyond that of Dracula!
+In recognition of this inspiration I want to share with you these sites and a few tentative ones – like the Historic Centre of Sibiu and its Ensemble of Squares.
+If you are considering a trip to Romania hopefully you will try to visit as many of these as possible.
+You can then better appreciate how Romania indeed has a rich and under recognised historical legacy which extended far beyond that of Dracula!

 1. Churches of Moldavia